devjunayed/trade-hub-server/README.md

 -  **User Management:**
    -  **Create User:** Admin can create new user accounts with roles (Admin/User). ✅
-   -  **View Users:** Admin can view a list of all registered users with details.
+   -  **View Users:** Admin can view a list of all registered users with details.✅
-   -  **Edit User:** Admin can modify user information, such as changing roles.
+   -  **Edit User:** Admin can modify user information, such as changing roles.✅
-   -  **Delete User:** Admin can delete user accounts as needed.
+   -  **Delete User:** Admin can delete user accounts as needed. ✅
 -  **Product Management:**
-   -  **Add Product:** Admin can add new products to the inventory, providing details such as:
+   -  **Add Product:** Admin can add new products to the inventory, providing details such as: ✅
       -  Product Name
       -  Description
       -  Price
       -  Stock Quantity
       -  Category
       -  Product Images
-   -  **Edit Product:** Admin can update existing product details.
+   -  **Edit Product:** Admin can update existing product details.✅
-   -  **Delete Product:** Admin can remove products from the inventory.
+   -  **Delete Product:** Admin can remove products from the inventory. ✅
    -  **View Products:** Admin can see a list of all products with options to filter and search.
 -  **Product Categories Management:**
    -  **Add Category:** Admin can create new product categories to organize products.